United States forms

 - Submitting original documents when not required.

-- Neglecting to provide necessary documentation can result in the rejection or denial of your application.
+- Neglecting to provide necessary evidence can result in the rejection or denial of your application.

 - EB-5: EB-5 Immigrant Investor Visa